e5150pro/e5150pro.github.io/_pages/publications.md

 author_profile: true
 ---

 My research interests lie in the areas of information theory, statistics, and machine learning.
-My current research focuses on understanding the role of implicit (or algorithmic) regularization in deep learning.
+My current research focuses on understanding the role of implicit, or algorithmic regularization in deep learning.

 ---
 In my PhD, I developed new methods to decompose information into parts that allow for a fine-grained analysis of how information is distributed over composite systems.
 These methods are potentially useful in applications ranging from neuroscience and representation learning, to robotics, and cryptography.